utdata/rwdir/docs/11-census-intro.md

 1. Make a new section and note that you are _mapping_ broadband access.
 2. Add the code chunk below and run it.

-I'm suppressing the output here.
+> I'm suppressing the output here because it doesn't show well in the book.

 ```r